Kerminator1973/bbTableCallback/README.md

 Regarding the long-term support of the solution, I would like to exclude any "crutches".

 The official product documentation contains the following information: "_IMPORTANT!
 Saving the Grid's sorting state as part of GridSettings is not yet supported.
 This functionality will be included in future releases_".

+## How to debug the Blazor.Bootstrap source code

+Download the source files from the GitHub repository at [vikramlearning/blazorbootstrap](https://github.com/vikramlearning/blazorbootstrap)

+There are multiple projects in the solution.
+The target project is blazorbootstrap.
+Before building the library you should choose the target platform.
+It is .NET 6 by default.
+It's important to note, that the default platform for Blazor.Bootstrap.Templates::1.10.0 is .NET 7.

+You will have no problems building the library and successfully compiling it, you can find the library in the folder: \blazorbootstrap\bin\Debug\net6.0\BlazorBootstrap.dll

+The next step is to add the library to your application project as follows:

+- Select your application project in the Solution Tree
+- In the context menu select "Add -> Project Reference..."
+- In the modal dialog find the "Browse..." button
+- Locate the "BlazorBootstrap.dll" library on your local disk

+It's not enough to add the library as a dependency.
+You have to copy files from the "wwwroot" folder of the Blazor.Bootstrap to the corresponding folder of your project: "\[yourprojectname]\wwwroot\_content\Blazor.Bootstrap".

+Build your project.
+Now you can set breakpoints in your code and drill down to the BlazorBootstrap sources.
+At this point you can easily debug BlazorBootstrap with your application code.

+However, there are some glitches in the layout.
+In particular, the part of the layout related to screen resolution is broken.
+To get to the different application screens, you have to click on the "expand available pages" button, which should only be displayed at the minimum screen width (on a mobile device with portrait orientation).

+Unfortunately, changing the platform from .NET 6 to .NET 8 (including all dependencies on ASP.NET Core) doesn't solve the problem.